Juicy Lucy Burgers

 Instructions

-• Divide the ground beef into quarters.
-Then halve those quarters, rolling them in your hands and flattening them into patties.
-Repeat until there are eight patties.
+• Divide the beef into six equal parts.
+Then halve those parts and roll them in your hands and flatten them into patties.
+Repeat until there are 12 patties.
+Please note that you want double the amount of patties as the number of final burgers.

 • Let the burgers rest for at least 15 minutes in the fridge to redistribute their juices.